MarcvdSluys/org-agenda-archive/README.md

 ## Known bugs ##

 * Any information outside (i.e. before) the header tree is lost.
+Think of titles, filetags, categories and sundry notes.
 * If the last section is empty, it is lost.
-* If an entry spans multiple years, e.g. weekly meetings for last and this year, it will be removed completely.

 ## Author and licence ##